 Psychology is a diverse field.
 The psychology program at Lehigh allow for both breadth and specialization.
 Students may choose to complete the degree requirements for either the B.A. or the B.S. in psychology (see BA vs. BS page)

-Students interested in declaring a major in Psychology should see Christina Stauffer, Administrative Clerk in the Psychology Department, (Chandler-Ullmann, Room 217).
+Students interested in declaring a major in Psychology should see Christina Stauffer, Administrative Clerk in the Psychology Department, (Johnson Hall, room 221).
 New majors are paired with a faculty adviser who will oversee their major program for the balance of their undergraduate career.
 Students are encouraged to declare their major as early as possible in their academic career so they can plan a program of study that best meets their individual needs.
+Questions can be directed to Prof. Amanda Brandone, Director of Undergraduate Studies.